-Next, in order to extract the DB soliton characteristics, we numerically follow the center of mass (CM) of each DB soliton, i.e., $x_{CM}=\qty(\int_{x_l}^{x_r}x|q|^2\dd x)/\qty(\int_{x_l}^{x_r}|q|^2\dd x)$ with $x_{l,r}$ defining the integration limits around each dark soliton core.
-This also provides access to their instant velocity, $v=\dd x_{CM}/\dd t$.
-To obtain the CM, we trace the dark soliton minima.
-From the position of the latter, we consecutively extract the dark, $A_d$, and bright, $A_b$, soliton amplitudes, and compare them with their corresponding asymptotic analytical values [Eq.~\eqref{eq:DB_parameters}]. $v$, $A_d$ and $A_b$ are depicted in Figs.~\ref{fig:GPE_IP}(e)--(g), respectively, for $t>10$ since at the very beginning of the dynamics it is not possible to identify any individual solitonic structure.
+Next, in order to extract the DB soliton characteristics, we numerically follow the center of mass (c.m.) of each DB soliton, i.e., $x_{CM}=\qty(\int_{x_l}^{x_r}x|q|^2\dd x)/\qty(\int_{x_l}^{x_r}|q|^2\dd x)$ with $x_{l,r}$ defining the integration limits around each dark soliton core.
+This also provides access to their instantaneous velocity, $v=\dd x_{CM}/\dd t$.
+To obtain the c.m., we trace the dark soliton minima.
+From the position of the latter, we consecutively extract the dark, $A_d$, and bright, $A_b$, soliton amplitudes, and compare them with their corresponding asymptotic analytical values [Eq.~\eqref{eq:DB_parameters}]. $v$, $A_d$, and $A_b$ are depicted in Figs.~\ref{fig:GPE_IP}(e)--\ref{fig:GPE_IP}(g), respectively, for $t>10$ since at the very beginning of the dynamics it is not possible to identify any individual solitonic structure.
 In all cases, it becomes apparent that the numerical predictions approach the analytical estimates (dotted black lines) as $t\to\infty$.
-Notice also the small amplitude oscillations performed by $v$, $A_d$ and $A_b$ around their asymptotic value, attributed to the counterflow process that leads to the soliton formation.
+Notice also the small-amplitude oscillations performed by $v$, $A_d$, and $A_b$ around their asymptotic value, attributed to the counterflow process that leads to the soliton formation.